Last Updated May 2017

 The Law Society ID Card follows protocols established by Citizenship and Immigration Canada with respect to photograph specifications.
 In particular, hats and head coverings must not be worn, unless they are worn daily for religious beliefs or medical reasons.
 In every case, a candidate’s full face must be clearly visible and any head covering must not cast any shadows on the candidate’s face.
 At the time of registration, a candidate may be asked to remove any Religious Attire, or part thereof, if necessary to establish the candidate’s identity.
 If this is required, the Law Society will take measures to respect the dignity of the candidate.

 After a candidate has signed the registration sheet, a Proctor at the Registration Desk will issue the candidate a registration wristband, which indicates the candidate’s pre-assigned seat number.
-The Proctor will immediately secure the registration wristband to the candidate’s wrist.
+The Proctor will immediately secure the registration wristband to the candidate’s right wrist.
 The candidate must wear the registration wristband for the duration of the Examination Sitting.
 Candidates are not permitted to enter the Testing Area without their registration wristband.

 Following registration, candidates must proceed to the designated security screening area and submit to an inspection of all personal items conducted by Proctors and Law Society staff.
 Candidates will be required to proceed through the security screening area a total of four times during each Examination Sitting: upon entry to and exit from the Testing Area for both Part 1 and Part 2.